siddharthpaliwal007/AWS_EKS_AmazonRDS_S3_Training/README.md

 ## Acknowledgements

-Special Thanks to @Jean Rodrigues and the Cloud Bootcamp Team for conducting the training session.
+Special Thanks to @Jean Rodrigues and the Cloud Bootcamp Team for conducting this special training session.